Maintaining a profitable affiliate program requires being able to decipher what ROAS is. We outline the importance of ROAS in this article.

 - Budget for future advertising campaigns

-- Develop effective strategies that increase business exposure and elicit a better conversion from customers
+- Develop effective strategies that increase exposure

 How to Calculate ROAS